 Finally make the climb to the highest point of the park.
 Gaudi planned a small church here, but only three crosses were erected.
 The view is spectacular and here we find the final piece of Gaudi magic.
 Look towards the East and the ‘Holy Land’ and see what happens to the crosses.

 Always buy tickets in advance.
 It is not the easiest place to get to in Barcelona, so make sure you leave plenty of time to get to the Park.
-There is a local micro-bus, number 116, that leaves from the stop on Carrer de l’Escorial 20, right beside Plaça Joanic (Metro L4).
+There is an official bus that leaves from Alfons X (Metro L4) or grab a local micro-bus, number 116, that leaves from the stop on Carrer de l’Escorial 20, right beside Plaça Joanic (Metro L4).